Home Blog

 For teenage mothers, pregnancy and birth brings an increased risk of medical complications, including eclampsia, postpartum endometritis, low birth weight and preterm delivery.
 While complications can occur throughout pregnancy and birth at any age, these issues are well worth considering if you’re thinking about starting a family at a young age.

-On the flip side, having a child in your late 20s to 30 increases your odds of conceiving and having less complications in your pregnancy and birth.
+On the flip side, having a child in your late 20s to 30 years old increases your odds of conceiving and having fewer complications in your pregnancy and birth.

 Accessing Support

 There is plenty of support available for young parents, and you should never feel embarrassed or ashamed to ask for help when you need it.
+Self-care is extremely important, and you should always take the time to take care of yourself!
 Raising children is a magical experience like no other, even if it does come with a never-ending stream of challenges.
 And despite the obstacles young parents face, many still go on to become extremely successful and raise happy families.

 Article and Resources Contribution by Lily Jones (successful business owner who had children in her early 20s)